SaifBodu/motion-detection-system/README.md

 - Imutils
 - Tkinter

-📷 Motion Detection System using Python
+📷 Motion Detection System using Python:
 A real-time motion detection system using OpenCV in Python.
 This project captures video from a webcam or video file, processes it frame-by-frame, and detects any motion in the scene.
 When motion is detected, it can log the event, save frames, or trigger alerts.

 🔧 Features: